happypath-io/remote-config/README.md

 Import & initialize client
 ```
-import remoteConfig from '@happypath-io/dynamic-config'
+import getClient from '@happypath-io/dynamic-config'

-await remoteConfig.init({
+const remoteConfig = getClient({
   apiKey: 'YOUR-API-KEY',
-  environment: '<development | staging | production>'
 })
+await remoteConfig.init()
 ```

 ## Usage

 By default, the client will refresh configuration every 30 seconds.
-You can override that by passing `refreshIntervalSeconds` during initialization.
+You can override that by passing `refreshIntervalSeconds` during client initialization.

 Client exposes single methods `get` which accepts `key` and optional default value.
-It returns corresponding value from its config.
+It returns corresponding value from config store.
+Note that value is not a promise.

 ```
-import remoteConfig from '@happypath-io/dynamic-config'
+import remoteConfig from '@happypath-io/remote-config'

 const name = remoteConfig.get<string>('name');
 const isEnabled = remoteConfig.get<boolean>('isEnabled', false);